Skip Navigation

 If a satisfactory resolution is not reached at the resolution/conciliation level, the complainant shall state his or her complaint in writing (on a form to be provided by the principal), setting forth the nature of the complaint, all relevant details and the remedy sought.
 This form should be submitted to the pastor within ten (10) working days following the meeting with the principal.

-Our Lady of Sorrows Catholic School offers certified counselors who provide individual, group, & class sessions.
+Our Lady of Sorrows Catholic School offers two certified counselor who provides individual, group, & class sessions.
 Parents may request additional counseling services by submitting the forms available in the school office.

 The library is central to the school’s total educational mission.
 As such, the library program is fully integrated into the curriculum, serving the school’s educational goals and objectives.
 The library offers both traditional resources and new technologies as teaching and learning tools.
 The library is accessible to teachers and students during the instructional day, as well as before and after school at the library manager’s designated times and days.